mcarilli/CarND-Traffic-Sign-Classifier-P2-Solution/README.md

 #### 2. Include an exploratory visualization of the dataset.

-Please refer to heading "Include an exploration visualization of the dataset" in the html output.
+Please refer to heading **Include an exploration visualization of the dataset** in the html output.
 A sample image from the training set is shown along with its label.
 Also, a histogram of the number of images of each type in each set is shown for all three sets.
 Some sign types are underrepresented, although the distribution of sign types in the training,